Holographic DC SQUID in the presence of dark matter: Introduction

 It was argued that due to the growing sense of 'crisis' in the {\it dark matter} particle community, arising from the absence of evidences for the most popular candidates for {\it dark matter} particles like WIMPs, axions and sterile neutrinos, diversifying the experimental effort should be paid attention to.
 These efforts ought to accomplish upcoming astronomical surveys, gravitational wave observatories which can provide us some complimentary information about the {\it dark matter} sector.
 They constitute our best hope for making progress in this direction.
 Unconventional experiments and techniques are also being looked for.
 One of the prospect directions is related to clever usage of molecular or condensed matter systems including superconductors or superconducting devices.
-Recent proposals authorize search for bosonic dark matter {\it via} absorption in superconductors \cite{hochberg2016}, using superfluid helium \cite{knapen2017} or optical phonons in polar materials \cite{knapen2018} to detect light {\it dark matter}.
-More exotic proposal are based on the observations of color centers production in crystals \cite{budnik2018}, or the usage of bulk three-dimensional Dirac semi-metals \cite{hochberg2018} and other topological semiconducting compounds \cite{liang2018}, as well as, multilayered optical devices \cite{bar18}, for the detection of possible candidates for {\it dark matter} sector.
+Recent proposals authorise search for bosonic {\it dark matter} {\it via} absorption in superconductors \cite{hochberg2016}, using superfluid helium \cite{knapen2017} or optical phonons in polar materials \cite{knapen2018} to detect light {\it dark matter}.
+More exotic proposals are based on the observations of color centres production in crystals \cite{budnik2018}, or the usage of bulk three-dimensional Dirac semi-metals \cite{hochberg2018} and other topological semiconducting compounds \cite{liang2018}, as well as, multilayered optical devices \cite{bar18}, for the detection of possible candidates for {\it dark matter} sector.

-The theoretical approach we have been used in our researches relies on the AdS/CFT correspondence \cite{mal98,wit98}, which has been found to provide strong coupling description \cite{sac12,zaanen-book} of many condensed matter models.
+The theoretical approach we have been using in our research relies on the AdS/CFT correspondence \cite{mal98,wit98}, which has been found to provide strong coupling description \cite{sac12,zaanen-book} of many condensed matter models.
 In particular this gauge-gravity duality has been shown to describe $U(1)$ and $SU(2)$ symmetry breaking superconducting transitions.
 The applications of the holography to study various models of superconductivity have been recently reviewed in \cite{cai-rev2015}.